godwin0904/EMNIST/README.md

 6) Dropout (explore two options: with or without Dropout)

 Note: Below is one strategy you can try to effectively explore the combinations of the above techniques:
-• Initially, establish a baseline model configuration utilizing your existing knowledge of deep learning.
+- Initially, establish a baseline model configuration utilizing your existing knowledge of deep learning.
 For instance, you might select ReLU, ADAM, Batch Normalization, L2 Regularization, and Dropout, etc., as the initial setup of your model.
-• Following this, investigate each optimization technique separately, while preserving the most effective settings from previous explorations.
-For exmaple, o Explore learning rate scheduling methods and identify the most suitable one; Incorporate this method into your model o Explore activation functions and select the most appropriate one; Use this activation function in your model o Explore various optimizers and choose the optimal one for your model o Continue this process to explore additional techniques
+- Following this, investigate each optimization technique separately, while preserving the most effective settings from previous explorations.
+For exmaple,
+  - Explore learning rate scheduling methods and identify the most suitable one; Incorporate this method into your model
+  - Explore activation functions and select the most appropriate one; Use this activation function in your model
+  - Explore various optimizers and choose the optimal one for your model
+  - Continue this process to explore additional techniques
-• Upon completing these explorations, your resulting model should demonstrate superior performance compared to the initial baseline configuration.
+- Upon completing these explorations, your resulting model should demonstrate superior performance compared to the initial baseline configuration.

 This is one possible strategy, of course, you can use other feasible strategies, as long as you can demonstrate your ability